 Lindsay joined the FIDO team in September 2011 with over 17 years of experience in the pet care industry.
 In addition to working for FIDO, her background ranges from working as a veterinary assistant, doggy daycare attendant, groomer, as well as working in kennels, shelters, and even horse stables.
 She has also been a Puppy Raiser for Paws with a Cause, loves fostering dogs and volunteering with rescue groups, and has rescued, trained, and certified her own dog with Therapy Dogs International (TDI).

 When Lindsay isn’t working or doing something dog related, you will find her spending quality time with her husband Brian, their two young children, and their beloved rescued Border Collie, Rhodey.

-Assistant Trainer, Dog Walker, Pet Sitter
+Head Trainer, Dog Walker, Pet Sitter, PAL Trainer

 Kelli has been involved in animal rescue for many years.
 At 6 years old, she met a stray dog, and after placing ads and hanging fliers, convinced her parents to let her keep the unclaimed pup.
 They named her Pepper and she quickly became a cherished member of the family.

 Kelli loves and respects all animals, and as a result, has been vegan since 2001.
 Her home is shared with clever, beautiful cats and a handsome, cat-loving Pit bull named Rōkō.